Distortion-Aware Brushing for Reliable Cluster Analysis in Multidimensional Projections

-Though global density (Step 1) and local distortion (Step 2) inspections support users in finding a good candidate region, the points nearby likely suffer from MDP distortions, not well reflecting the local MD data distribution.
-We thus provided a point relocation process that corrects the distortions relative to the current brush (initially, seed points within the painter itself).
-Following the Proxilens approach \cite{heulot13vamp}, users can trigger transient point relocation by halting the painter for a short time; 500 ms in our implementation (\autoref{fig:workflow} (b)).
-Correcting for local distortions can be viewed as "jumping" into the MD space, as it makes the 2D distribution around the painter and the current 2D brush better reflect the local MD data distribution.
-Users can reverse the current points relocation (jumping back to the 2D space) by moving the painter again.
+Though global ( \stepone ) and local distortion ( \steptwo ) inspections support users in finding a good candidate region, the points nearby likely suffer from MDP distortions, not accurately reflecting the local MD data distribution.
+We thus provide a \textit{point relocation} process that corrects the distortions relative to the current brush (initially, the seed points covered by the painter) (\autoref{fig:workflow} (c-d)).
+Inspired by the Proxilens approach \cite{heulot13vamp}, users can trigger transient point relocation by halting the painter for a short time, which is determined as 800ms in our implementation through an iterative design process.
+Correcting for local distortions can be viewed as ``jumping'' into the MD space, as it makes the 2D distribution around the painter and the currently brushed points better reflect the local MD data distribution.
+Users can reverse the current point relocation (jumping back to the 2D space) by moving the painter again.

-To perform relocation, the system first constructs a magic lens around seed points in the projection, which consists of (1) a core area---the inner lens---delimited by an inner boundary that tightly encloses seed points and (2) an annulus region around the core---the outer lens---enclosed between the inner boundary and an outer boundary (\autoref{fig:workflow} (c)).
-Afterward, points relocation is performed according to the lenses (\autoref{fig:workflow} (d)) so that points distribution around seed points in the projection can reflect the MD distribution around corresponding seed data (O1).
+To perform relocation, the system first constructs a magic lens around seed points in the projection (\autoref{fig:workflow} (c)).
+The lens consists of (1) a core area delimited by an inner boundary that tightly encloses seed points and (2) an annulus lens area around the core, enclosed between the inner boundary and an outer boundary (\autoref{fig:relo_cases}, blue and red solid circular boundaries, respectively).